bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   is being advertised).

-## Definition of babel-hmac-obj
+## Definition of babel-mac-key-sets-obj

 ~~~~
   object {
-       boolean               rw babel-hmac-default-apply;
+       boolean               rw babel-mac-default-apply;
-       babel-hmac-keys-obj   rw babel-hmac-keys<0..*>;
+       babel-mac-keys-obj    rw babel-mac-keys<0..*>;
-   } babel-hmac-obj;
+   } babel-mac-obj;
 ~~~~
 {: artwork-align="left"}

-babel-hmac-default-apply:
+babel-mac-default-apply:
-: A Boolean flag indicating whether this babel-dtls instance is applied to all interfaces, by default.
+: A Boolean flag indicating whether this babel-mac instance is applied to all new babel-interface instances, by default.
-  If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including it in the babel-interface-dtls-certs list.
+  If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including it in the babel-interface-mac-keys list.
   If "false", this instance is not applied to new babel-interfaces instances when they are created.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-hmac-keys:
+babel-mac-keys:
-: A set of babel-hmac-keys-obj objects.
+: A set of babel-mac-keys-obj objects.

-## Definition of babel-hmac-keys-obj
+## Definition of babel-mac-keys-obj

 ~~~~
   object {
-       string                ro babel-hmac-key-name;
+       string                rw babel-mac-key-name;
-       boolean               rw babel-hmac-key-use-sign;
+       boolean               rw babel-mac-key-use-sign;
-       boolean               rw babel-hmac-key-use-verify;
+       boolean               rw babel-mac-key-use-verify;
-       binary                -- babel-hmac-key-value;
+       binary                -- babel-mac-key-value;
+       string                rw babel-mac-key-algorithm;
-      [operation                babel-hmac-key-test;]
+      [operation                babel-mac-key-test;]
-   } babel-hmac-keys-obj;
+   } babel-mac-keys-obj;
 ~~~~
 {: artwork-align="left"}

-babel-hmac-key-name:
+babel-mac-key-name:
-: A unique name for this HMAC key that can be used to identify the key in this object instance, since the key value is not allowed to be read.
-This value can only be provided when this instance is created, and is not subsequently writable.
+: A unique name for this MAC key that can be used to identify the key in this object instance, since the key value is not allowed to be read.
+This value MUST NOT be empty and can only be provided when this instance is created (i.e., it is not subsequently writable).
+  The value MAY be auto-generated if not explicitly supplied when the instance is created.

 babel-key-use-sign:
 : Indicates whether this key value is used to sign sent Babel